-Assuming you don’t have a balloon payment on your fix rate mortgage, these two tables may be helpful.
+Assuming you don’t have a balloon payment on your fixed rate 30-year mortgage, these two tables may be helpful.
 Table1 will tell you when your mortgage will be paid off, given making extra payments each month.
 Table2 is the reverse of Table1, in that you give it the number of years you want to have your mortgage paid off, and it will tell you how much extra you will have to pay each month.

 Pretty straight forward.
 They can all be done with built in mortgage functions.
 There were some problems however, I had with Table1 that I will explain after we look at the tables.